Purchase Lease Options & Costs Explained

 How can Kumari Hart Solicitors help with your Purchase Lease Option?

 We can help you with your investment by advising and drafting your Purchase Lease Option Agreements.
 If you are the buyer and already have a solicitor, we can still act for the owner.
-Simply pass on our details to the owner and ask them to make their own enquiries.
-Independence is essential.
+Simply pass on our details to the owner and ask them to contact our expert property lawyers on 02477 981545 or e-mail at [email protected] Independence is essential.

 As part of our service, we will also provide you with the Head of Terms template and an exclusivity agreement to help you seal that deal.

 If you have any questions about Purchase Lease Options, please contact us now by using the “Make a free enquiry” below.
-To make life easier for you, we are open from 8am – 8pm during the week and from 9am to midday at weekends.
+To make life easier for you, we are open from 8am – 6pm Monday-Thursday and 8am – 5pm Friday.

 Get help with your boundary dispute before it escalates!
 READ MORE NOW >